ManuStealth/StudyNotion/README.md

 ## Front-end
 The front end is built using ReactJS, enabling dynamic and responsive user interfaces for an engaging learning experience.
 It communicates with the back end through RESTful API calls.

-## Back-end
-The back end is developed with NodeJS and ExpressJS, providing APIs for user authentication, course management, and content processing.
-It also incorporates MongoDB for flexible data storage and retrieval.

-## Database
-MongoDB serves as the NoSQL database, accommodating unstructured and semi-structured data, including course content like videos, images, and PDFs.

-## Front-end

 The StudyNotion front end is designed using Figma, offering a clean and minimal user interface.
 It includes various pages for students, instructors, and future admin features.
 Some key pages are:

 Homepage